All-Star-Vipers/CS109B-Final-Project/Milestone_5/Group24 - Final Submission/README.md

 ## Datasets

-Includes the training and test sets, which together total 11,500+ records.
-We did not include the actual posters due to their large size, however the poster paths are in the dataset and all posters can be found in this [Dropbox folder](https://www.dropbox.com/sh/ns6ghyg1br4z592/AADgwfXDS4kHjQeFoCjvn1Jga?dl=0)
+Includes the training and test sets used for all of the models, which together total 11,500+ records.
+We did not include the actual posters due to their large size, however the poster paths are in the dataset and all posters can be found in this [Dropbox folder](https://www.dropbox.com/sh/ns6ghyg1br4z592/AADgwfXDS4kHjQeFoCjvn1Jga?dl=0).
+In addition, there were many intermediate datasets, which needed to be parsed and transformed to arrive at these final sets, all of which can be found on the github repo.